KyleBeyke/Bioreactor/README.md

-# Bioreactor - Raspberry Pi Pico and Raspberry Pi 4 Sensor System with Remote Control and Deep Sleep
+# Bioreactor System - Raspberry Pi Pico and Raspberry Pi 4 Sensor System with Telegram Notifications

-This project enables a **Raspberry Pi Pico** connected to an **SCD30 (CO2 sensor)**, **BMP280 (pressure and altitude sensor)**, and **DS3231 RTC (real-time clock)** to log sensor data to an SD card while communicating with a **Raspberry Pi 4**.
-The Raspberry Pi 4 can control the Pico, sending commands like calibrating the sensors, logging feed operations, and shutting down the Pico.
-After shutdown, the Pico enters **deep sleep** and can be restarted remotely by the Raspberry Pi through a GPIO pin.

-Additionally, the system can send **Telegram notifications** when the CO2 levels fall below a threshold after initially exceeding it.
-The bot token and chat ID are securely encrypted and tested automatically to ensure that the connection works.

----
+This project provides a system using a **Raspberry Pi Pico** connected to sensors for monitoring CO2 levels, temperature, humidity, and atmospheric pressure.
+It integrates with a **Raspberry Pi 4** to control the Pico, log data to an SD card, and send notifications via **Telegram** when necessary thresholds are crossed.

 ## Features

 - Logs **CO2**, **temperature**, **humidity**, **pressure**, and **altitude** data every 15 minutes.
-- Allows the Raspberry Pi to send **remote commands** to the Pico:
-  - **Time synchronization** (automatically every 10 minutes).
-  - **CO2 calibration**.
-  - **Logging feed operations**.
-  - **Shutdown** the Pico (enters deep sleep).
-  - **Restart** the Pico from deep sleep via GPIO.
-  - **Telegram notifications** for CO2 level alerts.
+- Sends **Telegram notifications** when CO2 levels cross a defined threshold.
-- Logs data to a CSV file on the Pico’s SD card.
-- Logs commands on the Raspberry Pi for tracking control events.
+- Allows **remote control** of the Pico from the Raspberry Pi for calibration, feed logging, shutdown, and restart operations.
-- Pico enters **deep sleep** after shutdown and waits for a restart command from the Pi.
+- Pico enters **deep sleep** after a shutdown command and can be woken up via a GPIO pin connected to the Raspberry Pi.
+- Logs all sensor data to a CSV file on the Pico's SD card and commands on the Raspberry Pi.

 ---